The aims for 2009 start with a big cab upgrade. Some work had already been done last year.

 points will be used to fix the channel.
 The channel will be bolted through mastic so that water cannot

 get between the channel and the floor.
 On the 20th April 09 the channel sections arrived.
 See below.

 This channel is 950mm long, 65mm wide and the uprights are 25 mm.
 It is made of 2.8 mm thick steel.

 Manufacturing and fitting the seat brackets.

-longitudinally and 1 long box section to transverse the cab.
+longitudinally and one long box section to transverse the cab.
 The box was bolted to the channels

-The box section itself started out as a channel and then captive nuts were welded into it.
+section.
+The box section itself started out as a channel and then captive nuts were welded

 By the 6th May the box section and the channels were fitted.
 The channels and box were bolted

 through mastic.
 In addition, the transmission cover was removed, re-conditioned, etch primed,